divyamagwl/divyamagwl.github.io/README.md

 # My Website
 I am learning HTML and CSS .
-So as to start with something I have made my very basic website describing me.
+So as to start with something I have made my own very basic website describing me.